 How conversions are taxed

-If you are 70½ or older and must take minimum required distributions (MRDs) from your Traditional IRA, bear in mind that you must take any MRDs that are due before the conversion and failing to do so may result in penalties.
-MRD amounts cannot be included in the converted amount.
+If you are 70½ or older and must take required minimum distributions (RMDs) from your Traditional IRA, bear in mind that you must take any RMDs that are due before the conversion and failing to do so may result in penalties.
+RMD amounts cannot be included in the converted amount.

 The amount you choose to convert will be taxed as ordinary income.
 This additional income, therefore, can push you into a higher marginal federal income tax bracket.

 The total taxable amount is affected by whether the underlying contributions to the IRA were deductible.
 Deductible contributions and any gains on them are taxed at their full current value—so if your Traditional IRA has only deductible contributions, you’ll pay tax on the full amount.
 Nondeductible contributions have a nontaxable portion, which you’ll calculate using cost basis on IRS Form 8606.

 The federal tax on a Roth IRA conversion will be collected by the IRS with the rest of your income taxes due on the return you file in the year of the conversion.
 The ordinary income generated by a Roth IRA conversion generally can be offset by losses and deductions reported on the same tax return.